 Elopement sometimes suggests that a couple forgoes the formal type wedding and elopes only for the ceremony.
 This could involve them informing or not informing friends and family so that they can attend the wedding ceremony.

-While some people assume that an elopement is usually because of the bride being pregnant, this type of wedding usually happens between two people who feel the choices for their union should be theirs, and theirs alone.
+While some people assume that an elopement is usually because the bride is pregnant, this type of wedding usually happens between two people who feel the choices for their union should be theirs, and theirs alone.

 - Beach weddings usually entail the couple and guests wear beach appropriate clothing, so it isn’t normally a formal event.
 Some couples choose even to wear no shoes at all, and for the bride, a beach wedding is no place for a big wedding gown.
 Also, for better pictures and even comfort, something light and flowy is usually best at a beach wedding.